The <Siprec>

 The connectorName

-attribute must contain a unique name corresponding to the SIPREC Stream Connector installed via Twilio Stream Connectors console page.
+attribute must contain a unique name corresponding to the SIPREC Stream Connector installed via Twilio Stream Connectors Console page.

 For example, to use Gridspace Connector, use connectorName="Gridspace_1"